angie-in-the-cloud/aws-iam-compliance-scanner/README.md

-# AWS IAM Compliance Snapshot
+# AWS IAM Compliance Scanner

 Automated IAM compliance scanner that checks three security controls in one run and produces audit-ready evidence mapped to NIST 800-53, SOC 2, and ISO 27001.